AJAditi-18/Simple-Caclulator/README.md

 This is a simple calculator built with HTML, CSS, and JavaScript.
-The calculator allows users to perform basic arithmetic operations with a sleek, dark-themed UI and responsive design.
+It allows users to perform basic arithmetic operations with a sleek, dark-themed UI and responsive design.

-##Features
+**Features**
 Basic Operations: Addition, subtraction, multiplication, and division Styled UI: Dark gradient background and custom glow effects Responsive Design: Suitable for various screen sizes

-##Technologies Used
+**Technologies Used**
 HTML: Structure of the calculator
 CSS: Styling, including gradients and glow effects
 JavaScript: Functionality for performing calculations